-Fleeing stifling poverty, extreme violence and intimidation, every day Central American children make the difficult decision to leave home in search of safety and a better life.
+Fleeing stifling poverty, extreme violence and intimidation, Central American families and children are making the difficult decision to leave home in search of safety and a better life.
 Along the way, they risk being kidnapped, trafficked, raped or killed.
 Most come from the countries of Honduras, El Salvador, and Guatemala.

-There is no sign this trend is letting up, as UNICEF vividly details in a report, Uprooted in Central America and Mexico.
+There is no sign this trend is letting up, as UNICEF vividly detailed in the report, Uprooted in Central America and Mexico.

 “Millions of children in the region are victims of poverty, indifference, violence, forced migration and the fear of deportation," said María Cristina Perceval, UNICEF Regional Director for Latin America and the Caribbean.
 "In many cases, children who are sent back to their countries have no home to return to, end up deep in debt or are targeted by gangs.
 Being returned to impossible situations makes it more likely they will migrate again."

 Even if they reach the U.S., these children confront new risks.
 Children traveling with a parent risk swift deportation or months of detention.
-Unaccompanied children apprehended in the U.S. are guaranteed an immigration court hearing, but are not entitled to a court-appointed attorney.
 In May 2018, the U.S. southern border crossing became even more hazardous when over 2,000 migrant children were detained and separated from their families, leaving them vulnerable to exploitation and abuse and creating toxic stress that threatens to harm their long-term development.

-UNICEF is using its decades of humanitarian expertise to help vulnerable immigrant children in the U.S. UNICEF USA and partners work to support and expand existing protection measures, which include alternatives to detention, legal assistance, advocacy and the strengthening of the sponsor system.
+UNICEF is using its decades of humanitarian expertise to help vulnerable migrant children in the U.S. UNICEF USA and partners work to support and expand existing protection measures, which include alternatives to detention, advocacy and the strengthening of the sponsor system.

 Agenda for Action